liannelong/CITS4404_Project/README.md

 ## Description

 > [!NOTE]
-> Alternative attmepts and experimentation for the GA and cost function can be found in the unmerged branches.
+> Alternative attempts and experimentation for the GA and cost function can be found in the unmerged branches.

 This respository contains all the relevant code developed for Group 1's submission.
 A Genetic Algorithm and complementary cost function have been developed as per the project specifications.